Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Inflammatory Response

-Stress can prime the nervous system by causing the immune system to release inflammatory mediators that irritate nerves
+Stress can prime the nervous system by causing the immune system to release pro-inflammatory mediators, such as cytokines, that sensitize peripheral nerves and contribute to neuroinflammation, thereby increasing the likelihood of pain signaling.

 3